-- in accordance with the Island Plan 2011 Policy H1 "Category A Housing Sites", the affordable homes to be provided shall remain affordable in perpetuity and shall be allocated by the Minister for Housing for Category A social rent and Category A affordable housing for purchase though the States of Jersey Affordable Housing Gateway. - to ensure that all social rent affordable homes are managed by a States of Jersey approved affordable housing provider; - to ensure the provision of any associated infrastructure or funding to deliver the requisite; - foul and/or surface drainage; - o part of the Eastern Cycle Route and/or safe routes to schools; - o other travel and transport-related infrastructure; and - the developer will be required to make arrangements for the long-term management and maintenance of the planting, paved areas, access roads, parking, footpaths and open space, within the development site, by transferring the ownership to the Parish of St. Clement or facilitating the setting up of a properly constituted housing or residents' association.
+- in accordance with the Island Plan 2011 Policy H1 "Category A Housing Sites", the affordable homes to be provided shall remain affordable in perpetuity and shall be allocated by the Minister for Housing for Category A social rent and Category A affordable housing for purchase though the States of Jersey Affordable Housing Gateway. - to ensure that all social rent affordable homes are managed by a States of Jersey approved affordable housing provider; - to ensure the provision of any associated infrastructure or funding to deliver the requisite; - o foul and/or surface water drainage; - o part of the Eastern Cycle Route and/or safe routes to schools; - o other travel and transport-related infrastructure; and - the developer will be required to make arrangements for the long-term management and maintenance of the planting, paved areas, access roads, parking, footpaths and open space, within the development site.

+This may require that a properly constituted housing or residents association be established